Funding for Scottish Students

 Graduate Apprenticeships

-If you are studying a Graduate Apprenticeship in Scotland you must apply to Student Awards Agency Scotland (SAAS) for Tuition Fee support.
-You must do this for each year of your study.
+If you are studying a Graduate Apprenticeship in Scotland, you must apply to Student Awards Agency Scotland (SAAS) for Tuition Fee support.
+SAAS will pay this to the University on your behalf.
+You do not have to repay this tuition fee support, but you must remember to apply for this in each year of study.

 *Students who started a Graduate Apprenticeship before the 2021/22 academic session do not need to apply to SAAS for funding.